crawford134/KorchinskyWebsiteRepo/README.md

 ```
 npm run deploy
 ```
-Make sure that the HomePage Element in the Package.json is set to either the Custom URL or `https://<Github Username>.github.io/<Repo Name>`
+Make sure that the `Homepage:` line in the Package.json is set to either a Custom URL or `https://<Github Username>.github.io/<Repo Name>`

 ## Imports